SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 - dev
 - android
 ---
-# Welcome to the monopoly
+# Play Store?
+Huawei AppGallery?
+Custom updater?
 This article aims to answer common questions about possibilities of android app distribution.
 I try to compare various ways of installation which can be interesting for non-public apps.
 I also examine relevant app stores to summarize their possibilities and limitations.
 The monetization, advertisement and related business aspects are taken just briefly.
 Beware - market situation is taken from the US/EU viewpoint.
 The regional situation in Russia, China or India is beyond my knowledge.

 <!-- more -->